techno-tim/techno-tim.github.io/_posts/2021-01-02-longhorn-install.md

 ---

-Storage in Kubernetes is hard, complicated, and messy.
-Configuring volumes, mounts, and persistent volumes claims and getting it right can be a challenge.
-It's also challenging to manage that storage and replicate it across all your Kubernetes clusters.
-It's also been very challenging to do this on bare metal, outside of a cloud provider.
-That's where Longhorn comes.
-Longhorn is an open source, a CNCF distributed block storage system for Kubernetes.
-It comes with a UI, backups, snapshots, cluster disaster recovery, and it does all this with or without Rancher.
-Rancher is NOT a requirement.
+Storage in Kubernetes is hard, complicated, and messy.Configuring volumes, mounts, and persistent volumes claims and getting it right can be a challenge.It's also challenging to manage that storage and replicate it across all your Kubernetes clusters.It's also been very challenging to do this on bare metal, outside of a cloud provider.That's where Longhorn comes.Longhorn is an open source, a CNCF distributed block storage system for Kubernetes.It comes with a UI, backups, snapshots, cluster disaster recovery, and it does all this with or without Rancher.Rancher is NOT a requirement.

 {% include embed/youtube.html id='eKBBHc0t7bc' %}